substack/wit/readme.markdown

 ```
 wit

-  Automatically connect to an accessible network.
+  Automatically connect to an accessible network,
+  launching wpa_supplicant as necessary.

 wit list

   List all wireless signals.

+wit search TERMS...

+  Search the known network list by SSID, printing the SSID and password.

+  If TERMS is empty, print all the SSIDs.
+  If TERMS is guarded in //s, treat the search as a regex.

 wit add SSID